z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 Another type of service filter is the `.RegisterTypesAs<T>()` method, which registers only those types that implements the `T` [service type](/docs/getting-started/glossary#service-type--implementation-type).

 :::note
-This method also accepts an implementation filter and registration configurator action as the `.RegisterTypes()`.
+This method also accepts an implementation filter and a registration configurator action like `.RegisterTypes()`.
 :::

 :::caution